Can Dahlias Change Color?

 This genetic instability is what makes the dahlia genus so diverse.
 Cultivars that display two-toned, speckled or striped petals were a solid color at some point in the past.
 Plant breeders look for and then attempt to stabilize these variations so they can be introduced as new cultivars.

-But dahlias are unpredictable.
+But dahlias are also unpredictable.
 It’s possible for a plant to produce bicolor flowers one year and mostly solid-color flowers the next.
 Conversely, a solid-colored cultivar may undergo stress-induced or spontaneous mutations and be a bi-color the next year.
 There can also be a complete color break, with a plant suddenly starting to produce flowers in a completely different hue.

 The hugely popular dahlia cultivar ‘Café au Lait’ is well known for its color fluidity.
 Over the course of a single growing season, a plant may produce flowers that are buff, cream, pale yellow, blush pink or even white with streaks of violet-pink.
 In fact, a variation with pink and purple striped petals has recently been introduced as ‘Café au Lait Royal’.